Technology-Notes/lukesampson-scoop-wiki/Commands.md

-home             Opens the app homepage install          Install apps list             List installed apps reset            Reset an app to resolve conflicts search           Search available apps status           Show status and check for new app versions
+home             Opens the app homepage install          Install apps list             List installed apps prefix           Returns the path to the specified app reset            Reset an app to resolve conflicts search           Search available apps status           Show status and check for new app versions